wesker-albert/gitchangelog/README.rst

     :alt: Code Climate rating

-**Use your commit log to make beautiful and configurable changelog file.**
+**Use your commit log to make a beautiful and configurable changelog file.**

 .. note:: This fork of gitchangelog now requires the revived/updated pystache